-  Show/Hide To Do List — Show or hide the To Do List sidebar on the right.
+Show/Hide Task List — Show or hide the Task List sidebar on the right.

-Show in To Do List — Select what should appear in the To Do List sidebar on the right when that sidebar is visible:
+Show in Task List — Select what should appear in the Task List sidebar on the right when that sidebar is visible:

 - Info Panel (⌘-Option-I) — The embedded Info Panel

-- Both (⌘-Option-B) — The To Do List at the top of the right sidebar, and the embedded Info Panel at the bottom.
+- Both (⌘-Option-B) — The Task List at the top of the right sidebar, and the embedded Info Panel at the bottom.
 When both panels are visible, you can drag the horizontal divider line between them up or down to change their relative heights.

 Show Declined & Canceled Events — Show events that have been cancelled, or to which you’ve declined an invitation, on the calendar in strikethrough style.